-This model is not related directly to the theories of politogenesis and the early state (ES) origin, which are usually discussed on the pages of Social Evolution & History journal.
+This model is not related directly to the theories of politogenesis and the early state (ES) origin.
 The model describes social dynamics in a different context - it is the model of the growing scale of a socio-political entity, and not of its evolutionary stadial transformations.
 Of course, there may be a correlation between the scale and stadial dynamics, but so far we are interested in the very mechanism of extension of socio-political entities, purified from the influence of other factors.